V4Fire/Client/src/friends/vdom/README.md

 ### findElFromVNode

 Searches a VNode element by the specified element name from another VNode and context.
+The function returns the found VNode or undefined.

 ```js
 const vnode = this.vdom.create('div', {